owldance/hootNAS/documentation/getstarted.md

     $ sudo echo "HOOT_REPO=/path/to/hootNAS" >> /etc/environment
     ```

-    Make sure to log in/out or run `source /etc/environment` to make the
+    Make sure to log in/out to make the variable available system wide.
-    variable available in your current terminal.

 3. Check the script